 I'm an algorithm engineer at Hudson River Trading and graduated from UC Berkeley with a B.S. in Electrical Engineering and Computer Science.
 I was previously a software engineer at Apple.
-I like the more low-level/backend side of software engineering, but have also recently been working with computer vision and machine learning research.
-I love working on a research-type projects that push the boundaries of CS as a whole.
+I like the more low-level side of software engineering, but have also worked on computer vision and machine learning projects.

 ExperienceAlgorithm Engineer at Hudson River Trading, March 2022 - CurrentTBDSoftware Engineer at Apple, June 2020 - March 2022Worked in the Technology Development Group working on future products.Hardware Technology Intern at Apple, May 2019 - August 2019Worked on the Platform Architecture team on work related to hardware simulation.Software Engineering Intern at Apple, May 2018 - August 2018Worked on the Computer Vision and Machine Learning team on a project related to visual tracking.Software Engineering Intern at Apple, December 2016 - August 2017Worked on the Computer Vision and Machine Learning team on a project related to compilers and low-level GPU optimization.CS61A Lab Assistant, Fall 2016Helped out in office hours and labs of Berkeley's intro CS course.Engineering Intern at Boeing, Summer 2015Wrote a MATLAB program that used basic AI to automate an important part of satellite electrical design.